 There are no chemicals or pesticides used in the production of organic cotton.
 This makes it safer to harvest, safer to wear and much better the environment.
-Look for organic clothing brands with accreditations from the Global Organic Textile Standard (GOTS), Fairtrade or the Better Cotton Initiative.
+Look for organic clothing brands with accreditations from the Global Organic Textile Standard (GOTS) or the Fairtrade Textile Standard.

 One such example is Kowtow, a New Zealand brand that uses only fair trade organic cotton in their stunning and minimalist pieces.

 Hemp – marijuana’s ‘sober cousin’ – is a wonderfully versatile plant.
 While now its uses range from food to building materials, to body care, to biofuel, it has been cultivated and used for hundreds of years as a fabric.
 The more that you wash and wear hemp fabric, the softer it becomes.
 This efficient, nutrient-rich plant is much kinder to the environment than many other fabrics as it requires very little water, no pesticides and naturally fertilises the soil it grows in.

 Angora fur comes from a particularly fluffy species of rabbit.
 This silky fur is usually blended with different kinds of wool to make soft, warm clothes.
 Although the hair of the rabbit will shed naturally, the large scale ‘harvesting’ of angora involves plucking the rabbit hairs out.
 This causes great distress to the animals, and when the hairs grow back too slowly the rabbits will be killed.
 How could anyone hurt this adorable fluff ball?
 Make sure you support brands that boycott angora fur!